 Living with Asperger’s

 I have written a rough and admittedly explorative essay on living with Asperger’s, should you find it of interest.
 This is something I may update from time to time, should I so choose.
+I have also started writing about my own ASD on this blog, should one find it helpful.

 My different blogs